Becoming an Australian citizen

 How will I know when I should attend a ceremony?

-If your citizenship application is successful, DIAC will write to you, advising of the details (date, time and place) of the citizenship ceremony to be held at Glen Eira Town Hall, as well as the paperwork you should bring for identification.
+If your citizenship application is successful, DHA will write to you, advising of the details (date, time and place) of the citizenship ceremony to be held at Glen Eira Town Hall, as well as the paperwork you should bring for identification.
 If you are unable to attend the ceremony on the advised date, you will need to contact the Department to make them aware as soon as possible.

 What time do the ceremonies start and how long do they last for?